Pangeran Pekik: Fall of Surabaya

-At the time of Mataram's campaign of conquest against Surabaya (1619–1625), Pekik's father the duke was already blind and aged.
-Pekik was one of the leader of the defending forces and mobilised Surabaya's allies against Mataram.
+At the time of Mataram's campaign of conquest against Surabaya (1619–1625), Pekik's father the Duke was already blind and aged.
+Pekik was one of the leaders of the defending forces and mobilised Surabaya's allies against Mataram.
 After several years of war, Surabaya surrendered in 1625.
 Pangeran Pekik was exiled to an ascetic life at the grave of Sunan Ngampel-Denta near Surabaya.

 Move to Mataram court

 In 1633, Mataram's Sultan Agung recalled Pangeran Pekik from Ampel.
 Pekik married Agung's sister and henceforth lived at court, while Agung's son and heir (later Amangkurat I) married Pekik's daughter.
 While at court, he "did much to civilize the Court" of Mataram, according to Dutch historian H. J. de Graaf.
 He brought culture from the court of Surabaya, which had been a centre of culture and Islamic Old Javanese literature since the second half of the 16th century, to the relatively new court of Mataram.
 Agung's decision to institute the Javanese calendar was probably the result of Pekik's influence.